fititnt/AdHocSecurebox/docs/where-is-my-data-on-tails.md

       (includes bdata from `/home/amnesia/Persistent` and all other data that averange user don't usually touch, but if you're reading this, you're likely to like that directory)
+- `/live/persistence/TailsData_unlocked/persistence.conf`: this file is used
+   by Tails to know how persistence is configured.

 ## Official documentation